|

 Keret was reasonably sure that the elf and the dwarf had not

 followed him out of Garden Lane.
-But you can never be too careful,

-he thoughtso he had gone home by a long, circuitous route and
+gone home by a long, circuitous route and waited a good way off,

-waited a good way off, until the two strangers had gone, before
+until the two strangers had gone, before he darted for the door,

-he darted for the door, pulled aside the ragged canvas curtain,
+pulled aside the ragged canvas curtain, and threw himself inside.

 He sat down on the brick bench and opened the bag.

 Gods' turds, a lamp.
 A stupid brass lamp!
-All that trouble for
+All that trouble

-a brass lamp!
+for a brass lamp!
 He almost threw it outside in disgust.

-wick.
+It has no wick.
 I'll bet there isn't even any oil in it.

 He gave the lamp a good shake.
 Empty.

 There was only one explanation.
-It looks like brass but it must
+It looks like brass

 The djinn opened his eyes.

-I am sum!
+I am summon!

 His head banged repeatedly against the inside of the lampOh-oh-oh-oh-oh-oh-oh!before